dChakr/EPQ/README.md

 # EPQ
-This contains all files and code used for my EPQ project
+This repository contains all of the files and code used for my EPQ project: "Making and Programming a Machine to 'Draw' Pointillism Artwork"